Minor campaigns of 1815: German Corps

-The German Corps, which was composed of contingent forces supplied by the small principalities of north Germany was assembled, in the middle of April, in the vicinity of Koblenz.
-It amounted to 26,200 men, divided into thirty battalions of infantry, twelve squadrons of cavalry, and two and a half batteries of artillery and was placed under the command of General Friedrich Graf Kleist von Nollendorf.
-Later, it crossed the Rhine at Koblenz and Neuwied, and took up a position on the Moselle and the Sarre; its right communicating with the Prussian II Corps (Pirch I), and its Left with the Austrian IV (Bavarian) Corps (Prince von Wrede) at Zweibrücken.
+The German Corps, composed of contingent forces supplied by the small principalities of north Germany, assembled in the middle of April in the vicinity of Koblenz.
+It amounted to 26,200 men, divided into thirty battalions of infantry, twelve squadrons of cavalry, and two and a half batteries of artillery; it was commanded by General Friedrich Graf Kleist von Nollendorf.
+Later, it crossed the Rhine at Koblenz and Neuwied, taking up a position on the Moselle and the Sarre; its right communicated with the Prussian II Corps (Pirch I), and its left with the Austrian IV (Bavarian) Corps (Prince von Wrede) at Zweibrücken.
 Its advanced posts extended along the French frontier from Arlon to Mertzig.
-Its headquarters was at Trier, on the Moselle.
+Its headquarters were at Trier on the Moselle.

-It remained in this position until 16 June when its commander, General von Engelhard (in the absence of Count Kleist who was ill), advanced from Trier to Arlon which it reached on 19 June.
-Here it remained until 21 June, when it received an order from Prince Blücher to move into France by Bastogne and Neufchâteau and to gain possession of the fortresses of Sedan and Bouillon.
-On 22 June, the Corps commenced its march, in two columns: the first by Neufchâteau, toward Sedan, the other by Recogne, toward Bouillon.
+It remained in this position until 16 June when its commander, General von Engelhardt (in the absence of Count Kleist, who was ill), advanced from Trier to Arlon, arriving on 19 June.
+Here the corps remained until 21 June, when it received an order from Prince Blücher to march into France via Bastogne and Neufchâteau and capture the fortresses of Sedan and Bouillon.
+On 22 June, the Corps commenced its march in two columns: the first by Neufchâteau toward Sedan, the other by Recogne toward Bouillon.
 Sedan capitulated on 25 June after a few days' bombardment.
 An attempt was made to take Bouillon by a coup de main, but its garrison was strong enough to frustrate this project.
-The place was not considered of sufficient importance to render a regular siege expedient, and it was therefore simply invested from 25 June until 21 August, when a battalion of the Netherlands Reserve Army under Lieutenant-general baron Ralph Dundas Tindal took over (Like the German Corps, the Netherlands Reserve Army did not take part in the early actions of the Waterloo Campaign).
+The place was not considered of sufficient importance to warrant a regular siege; it was simply invested from 25 June until 21 August, when a battalion of the Netherlands Reserve Army under Lieutenant-General Baron Ralph Dundas Tindal took over.
+(Similar to the German Corps, the Netherlands Reserve Army did not take part in the early actions of the Waterloo Campaign).